 Stretching to take care of your body as you age.

 I’m motivated to stretch because of my chronic knee problems.
-That, plus normal joint pain, arthritis, and I feel sore whenever the weather changes.
+That, plus normal joint pain, and arthritis, and I feel sore whenever the weather changes.

 I look at my parents- at my mom in particular- and I can’t be like that and my husband agrees.
 When we’re older, we need to be able to do things and I want to keep my mobility as much as I can.